Duqueine Team

 Duqueine Team, formerly known as Duqueine Engineering, is a French sports car racing team founded in 2014.
 The team currently competes in the European Le Mans Series in LMP2.
 They previously operated Isotta Fraschini's Hypercar entry in the FIA World Endurance Championship.
-It is also active as a constructor under the Duqueine Automotive banner, notably creating the Duqueine D-08 LMP3 prototype after buying out Norma Auto Concept in 2017.
+It is also active as a constructor under the Duqueine Automotive banner, notably creating the Duqueine D08 and Duqueine D09 LMP3 prototypes after buying out Norma Auto Concept in 2017.

 The squad's origin dates back to 1976, when brothers Gilles and Vincent Duqueine began building single-seater race cars.
 Their company, Duqueine Group, currently manufactures composite parts for the aeronautics industry.